h-waldschmidt/ncfcpp/README.md

 You can find an implemenation by the authors of the paper in Python [here](https://github.com/hexiangnan/neural_collaborative_filtering)

 ## Why in C++?

 It is probably better to use Python for ML/DL related tasks, because of its easy to use APIs, but integration into already existing C++ code-bases can sometimes be tricky.

+## Installation of PyTorch for C++

+To keep the size of this repository in check, it doesn't contain the PyTorch Binary.
+But it can be downloaded on the [PyTorch Website](https://pytorch.org/get-started/locally/).
+Was tested with PyTorch version 1.13.1 and CUDA 11.6.